LE BLOGUE DES EXERCICES,DU CONDITIONNEMENT PHYSIQUE ET DE L'ALIMENTATION-DE L'HYGIENE DE VIE/EXERCISES-CONDITIONING AND PROPER FOOD DIET BLOG.

 The bands also keep us honest.
 Rather than slapping plates on the bar with typical meathead disregard, we have to account for the tension of the bands.
 Add too much bar weight and you'll be left doing the involuntary shakes when the bar hits mid-thigh.

 To generate the most speed off the pins you must concentrate on tension and breathing.
 Make sure you're belly breathing, setting your grip as hard as possible and bracing your core hard (lats pulled tight, abs contracted).
 Also, reset between each rep. This will make the exercise safer and give you a chance to produce more power.
+If you're doing a set of eight, treat it like eight sets of one.

 Like regular rack pulls, rack pulls versus bands can be done with the bar set anywhere from low on the shins to just below the knees.
 Just remember that the higher up your shins the bar is, the more band tension required.